 A competency hurdle is a task (which may or may not have any credits points) that students need to satisfactorily complete to demonstrate a professional accreditation competency.

-If you don’t meet a hurdle requirement, and would otherwise have passed your unit, you’ll receive a mark of 45 and an NH (hurdle fail).
-If you fail the hurdle and the unit, you’ll receive an N grade and your mark.
+If you don’t meet a hurdle requirement, and would otherwise have achieved a mark of 45 or above in the unit, you'll receive an NH (hurdle fail).
+If you fail the hurdle and the unit, you’ll receive an N grade.

 Inactive appearing in your enrolment summary in WES means that a unit is correctly entered, but is scheduled for a future teaching period.